mdew192837/cc-django/README.md

 You can do so by navigating to https://ccapp-django.herokuapp.com/.

-To test a non-staff account for view purposes, please just create an account.
+To test a non-staff account for view purposes, you can use the account below or create your own account:
+* Username - `cs50`
+* Password - `cs50rocks!`

 To test a staff account, please log in with the following credentials:
-* INSERT CREDENTIALS HERE
+* Username - `cs50staff`
+* Password - `cs50rocks!`

+To test a superuser account, please log in with the following credentials:
+* Username - `cs50superuser`
+* Password - `cs50rocks!`

 ### Running Locally